Replacement of a good Oxygen Sensor (O2), is a common mistake made by (DIY) mechanics all the time.

-So, Before replacing any of these sensors, you must first find the real problem that pushed you in that direction.
+Therefore, before replacing any of these oxygen sensors, you must find the real problem first.

-So, It is important to remember that today’s vehicles are controlled by computers and sensors.
-There may be as many as 20 sensors feeding information to the vehicle “master control unit “ (MCU) or brain box.
-There are other sensors, while not directly attached to the (MCU), that do affect the information the sensors feed to computers.
-Consequently, These sensors are part of other systems that operate together to make the engine run efficiently.
+So, there are other sensors, while not directly attached to the (ECU), that do affect the information.
+Consequently, these sensors are part of other systems, that operate together, to make the engine run efficiently.

-All of the systems must be in proper operating condition for the engine to function properly and have normal combustion.
+All of the systems must be operating correctly, for the engine to function properly and have normal combustion.

-What Should We Check When We Have Those Rich Or Lean Codes ?
+What Should We Check, When We Have Those Rich Or Lean Engine Codes ?

-If there is too much fuel and not enough air, the engine is said to be “running rich”, or “has a rich mixture”.
-It will have a gassy or rotten egg smell from the exhaust, give off a burning effect to the eyes and will make black smoke.
+So, if there is too much fuel and not enough air, the engine is said to be “running rich”.
+It will have a gassy or rotten egg smell, from the exhaust.
+And, give off a burning effect, to the eyes and will make black smoke.

-If there is too much air and not enough fuel, the engine is said to be “running lean.” or “has a lean mixture”.
+However, if there is too much air and not enough fuel, the engine is said to be “running lean”.

-The most common issues for lean codes are:
+The most common issues, for lean engine codes are:

 - Check for failed or loose vacuum lines, leaking intake gaskets, or any other source of unmetered air leaks.